 More information on checkpoint inhibition of Cbl-b and APN401 can also be found on our website.

 About APEIRON Biologics AG

 APEIRON Biologics is a privately held European biotech company based in Vienna, Austria, focused on the discovery and development of treatments for respiratory diseases and novel cancer immunotherapies.

 APEIRON received EU marketing approval for APN311 (dinutuximab beta, Qarziba(R)) in 2017 for the treatment of pediatric neuroblastoma patients and out-licensed global, exclusive rights for this product to EUSA Pharma Ltd.

-APN401's proprietary cellular therapy process brings in a paradigm change in cancer treatment to fight hematological and solid tumors.
+APN401's proprietary cellular therapy process brings in a paradigm change in cancer treatment to fight solid tumors.
 The clinical program is a first-in-class ambulatory autologous transient therapy to strengthen immune reactivity via an intracellular master checkpoint inhibitor, Cbl-b.

 APEIRON Biologics' projects and technologies are based on a strong patent portfolio and partnerships with leading pharmaceutical companies and academic institutions.

 Information set forth in this press release contains forward-looking statements, which involve a number of risks and uncertainties.
 The forward-looking statements contained herein represent the judgement of APEIRON Biologics as of the date of this press release.
 Such forward-looking statements are neither promises nor guarantees but are subject to a variety of risks and uncertainties, many of which are beyond our control, and which could cause actual results to differ materially from those contemplated in these forward-looking statements.
 We expressly disclaim any obligation or undertaking to release publicly any updates or revisions to any such statements to reflect any change in our expectations or any change in events, conditions or circumstances on which any such statement is based.